graphite-project/graphite-web/docs/feeding-carbon.rst

 The Basic Idea
 --------------
 Graphite is useful if you have some numeric values that change over time and you want to graph them.
-Basically you write a program to collect these numeric values which then sends them into graphite's backend, :doc:`Carbon </carbon-daemons>`_.
+Basically you write a program to collect these numeric values which then sends them into graphite's backend, :doc:`Carbon. </carbon-daemons>`

 Step 1 - Plan a Naming Hierarchy